 Action is the final stage of the AIDA model.
 The goal of this phase is to persuade the consumer to buy the product.
 The consumer must have the opportunity to take action to obtain the product.
 A possible interpretation of an advertisement at this stage is by informing the consumer where the product can be obtained.

 The AIDA model has been expanded and changed over time.
-A recent extension concerns the S of satisfaction, or satisfaction.
+A recent extension concerns the S of satisfaction.
 The assumption here is that in order to proceed with a follow-up purchase, the consumer must also be satisfied with his prior purchase.
 The AIDAS model is then mentioned.

 Also today the C of conviction or conviction is inserted.
 After creating interest, an advertisement must then result in conviction.
 This is called the AICDA or even the AICDAS model.